study-hall/study-hall.github.io/index.md

 First, [install meteor](https://www.meteor.com/install).

-Go to the github page for Study hall [here](https://github.com/study-hall/study-hall) and fork the repository.
+Go to the Github page for Study Hall [here](https://github.com/study-hall/study-hall) and fork the repository.
 You can then clone the forked repository to your computer.

 From inside a shell, change directories to the /study-hall/app folder and run: